mrhhyu/amarok_sleepy/README.md

 # amarok_sleepy

-A script for **amarok music player** providing "screen turn off" and "system shutdown", which is based on the original sleepy script.
+This repository provides a script for **amarok music player** enabling "screen turn off" and "system shutdown", which is based on the original sleepy script.

 This script works with advanced linux kernels and is tested with Fedora 33~36 on Dell Inspiron 7373.